 From October 19, 2001 to February 12, 2002, the general partner of Villa Harvey Mandel was S.V.D.P., and the limited partner was Father Joe Carroll.
 On February 12, 2002, the initial limited partner, Father Joe Carroll withdrew from Villa Harvey Mandel and TRGHT, Inc. and The Richman Group Capital Corporation were admitted to the partnership as the investor limited partner and special limited partner, respectively.
 On February 12, 2002, TRGHT, Inc. withdrew from the partnership as the investor limited partner, and U.S.A.
-Institutional Tax Credit Fund XXVIII, L.P. was admitted as the investor limited partner.
-Therefore, beginning on February 12, 2002, the investor limited partner was U.S.A.
+Institutional Tax Credit Fund XXVIII, L.P. was admitted as the investor limited partner was U.S.A.
 Institutional Tax Credit Fund XXVIII, L.P. and the special limited partner was The Richman Group Capital Corporation.